Before We Vanish: Plot

-Government authorities are working to locate Akira, who they view as being at the center of a release of a dangerous virus.
+Government authorities are working to locate Akira, claiming to the public and Sakurai that she's a spreader of a dangerous new virus.
 A state of emergency is declared, with the SDF becoming involved.
 Meanwhile, Amano and Akira must meet with Shinji to trigger the start of the invasion.
 Sakurai initially works to prevent this, but after the human forms of the two young aliens are killed, he tries to initiate the invasion himself.

 Narumi invites Shinji to take "love" from her, and he does.
 He is overwhelmed by the feeling; he is surprised by how complicated "love" is.
 Meanwhile, Narumi no longer can feel emotion.
-The invasion is called off.
 Sakurai is dead after the attack from war plane.
 At the same time, Narumi and Shinji arrive at the hill where they can see the ocean.
-Suddenly, Aliens start invading to the earth, and attack Narumi and Shinji, but they survive.
+Suddenly, aliens start invading to the earth, and attack Narumi and Shinji, but they survive.
+The invasion is called off.

-Two months later, Aliens stop invading the Earth, and many humans survived.
-However, many people lost the concept of who they are and have lasting physical and mental damage that has no clear way to cure.
+Two months later, aliens have retreated from Earth, and many humans have survived.
+However, many people have lost the concept of who they are, and have lasting physical and mental damage that has no clear way to cure.

 Shinji was found to be working for the relief effort at the film's end while Narumi was hospitalized because she had lost the concept of love and all related emotions.
 Shinji said that the invasion stopped because the aliens learned from the humans.
-The relief doctor noted that at the time of the invasion humans faced many serious problems of their own making that no longer as a positive result of the Alien invasion.
+The relief doctor noted that at the time of the invasion humans faced many serious problems of their own making that no longer exist as a positive result of the Alien invasion.

 Cast

 Production

 The production was conducted from the end of July to August 2016.
 Filming took place in Ibaraki Prefecture, Tochigi Prefecture, Saitama Prefecture, Shizuoka Prefecture, and Kanagawa Prefecture.

 In Tochigi Prefecture, they used an abandoned factory as the survival game field appearing at the end of film.
 Additionally, in the end of August 2016, they used Kirin Beer factory as the wasteland.

-The home were Narumi and Shinji lived was shot on location.
-Famous production designer, Ataka Norifumi, said that he put many diagonal lines or shapes on the inside of the house on purpose so that it could imply the awkwardness between Narumi and Shinji.
+The home where Narumi and Shinji lived was shot on location.
+Production designer, Ataka Norifumi, said that he put many diagonal lines or shapes on the inside of the house on purpose so that it could imply the awkwardness between Narumi and Shinji.
 Also, he mentioned that he took away warmer tone colors so that audience can see the low energy of the couple.

-Variety mentions that Nagasawas Masami, the protagonist, changed her acting style from earlier in her career.
-The transformation showed in her strong presence in the film.

-Because of trust that Kurosawa puts in his crew, he develops great core team of crew members; Akiko Ashizawa for camera and Yusuke Hayashi for score.

 Akiko Ashizawa, Director of Photography, chose to shoot on Arri Alexa XT Plus with anamorphic lens.
-The beautiful image coming out from the camera helped push the narrative effectively.